opencv/opencv/modules/core/doc/utility_and_system_functions_and_macros.rst

 -----------------
 .. c:function:: int getNumThreads()

-    Returns the number of threads used by OpenCV
+    Returns the number of threads used by OpenCV.

 The function returns the number of threads that is used by OpenCV.

-See also:
+See Also:
-:func:`setNumThreads`,:func:`getThreadNum` .
+:func:`setNumThreads`,
+:func:`getThreadNum`

 .. index:: getThreadNum